 There is the opposite end of the spectrum to think about too and this is probably why most people actually do less than they should during a warm-up.
 You don’t want to overdo it… But how much is enough?

-In fact I regularly do more than this.
-When I warm-up for a 10 mile time trial I actually spend more time preparing my body than I do in the race itself.
-I try to do about 30 minutes, including the below session.
-I then do about 20 minutes for anything up to about 100 miles, and just get the legs going for a 12 hour.
+When you warm-up for a 10 mile time trial you might actually spend more time preparing your body for it than you do in the race itself.
+You might try to do about 30 minutes, including the below protocol and you might also do this for a 25 mile TT or a Crit race.
+You might do do about 20 minutes for anything up to about 50 mile TT and road race with a neutralised zone.
+For a Sportive (which could be completed at the start of the event itself – if you’re careful enough!), a 50 and 100 mile TT you might do 10-20 minutes and you might just get the legs going for a 12 hour or longer.
 What you need to think about isn’t the distance or time it’s the effort or power output you’ll be doing.
 You put more power you are expecting to be producing the harder the warm-up.
-You don’t need to do it for that long during the warm-up just do it so it’s not a surprise to your body when you do it in the race.
-Small maximal efforts are enough to prepare your body for what’s about to come.
+You just need to prepare your body for what is about to happen, your body doesn’t like surprises, so if you’re going hard in the race you might go hard in the warm-up.

 5 minutes at cadence 90.
 2 minutes at cadence 95.
 2 minutes at cadence 100.
 2 minutes at cadence 105.
 1 minute 30 seconds at cadence 110.
 30 seconds at cadence 120 or more (rev out).
 2 minutes at cadence 90.
 6 second sprint at maximum.
 1 minute at cadence 90.
 6 second sprint at maximum.
 1 minute at cadence 90.
 6 second sprint at maximum.
 2 minutes 42 seconds at cadence 90.